An Empirical Study of Fault Localization in Python Programs: Experimental Results

-Other findings about MBFL differed in Python compared to Java, but the differences were more nuanced in this case.
+Other findings about MBFL were different in Python compared to Java, but the differences were more nuanced in this case.
 In particular, Zou et al.\ found that the correlation between the effectiveness of SBFL and MBFL techniques is negligible, whereas we found a medium correlation ($\tau = \n[2]{statement/einspect/MBFL:SBFL/corrTau}$).
-It's plausible that the discrepancy is simply a result of several details of how this correlation was measured: we use Kendall's $\tau$, they use the coefficient of determination $r^2$; we use a generalized \einspectso measure \einspect* that applies to all bugs, they exclude experiments where a technique completely fails to localize the bug (\einspect); we compare the average effectiveness of SBFL vs.\ MBFL techniques, they pairwise compare individual SBFL and MBFL techniques.
+It is plausible that the discrepancy (reflected in \autoref{tab:java-py-findings}'s row~\ref{d:3}) is simply a result of several details of how this correlation was measured: we use Kendall's $\tau$, they use the coefficient of determination $r^2$; we use a generalized \einspectso measure \einspect* that applies to all bugs, they exclude experiments where a technique completely fails to localize the bug (\einspect); we compare the average effectiveness of SBFL vs.\ MBFL techniques, they pairwise compare individual SBFL and MBFL techniques.
 Even if the correlation patterns were actually different between Python and Java, this would still have limited practical consequences: MBFL and SBFL techniques still have clearly different characteristics, and hence they remain largely complementary.
-The same conclusion applies to the other correlation discrepancy: in Python, we found a medium correlation between the effectiveness of the Metallaxis and \muse MBFL techniques ($\tau = \n[2]{statement-intra-MBFL/einspect/Metallaxis:Muse/corrTau}$); in Java, Zou et al.\ found negligible correlation.
+The same analysis applies to the other correlation discrepancy (reflected in \autoref{tab:java-py-findings}'s row~\ref{d:4}): in Python, we found a medium correlation between the effectiveness of the Metallaxis and \muse MBFL techniques ($\tau = \n[2]{statement-intra-MBFL/einspect/Metallaxis:Muse/corrTau}$); in Java, Zou et al.\ found negligible correlation.

 Finally, a clarification about the finding that ``\emph{On predicate-related bugs, MBFL is about as effective as SBFL}'', which \autoref{tab:java-py-findings} reports as confirmed for both Python and Java.
 This claim hinges on the definition of ``about as effective'', which we rigorously introduced in \autoref{sec:design:experimental-setup:rq1}.
 To clarify the comparison, \autoref{tab:pred-python-java} displays the Python and Java data about the effectiveness of MBFL and SBFL on predicate bugs.
 On Python predicate-related bugs (left part of \autoref{tab:pred-python-java}), MBFL achieves better $@3\%$, $@5\%$, and $@10\%$ than SBFL but a worse $@1\%$ (by only one percentage point); similarly, on Java predicate-related bugs (right part of \autoref{tab:pred-python-java}), MBFL achieves better $@1\%$, $@3\%$, and $@5\%$ than SBFL but a worse $@10\%$ (by three percentage points).
 In both cases, MBFL is not strictly better than SBFL, but one could argue that a clear tendency exists.
 Regardless of the definition of ``more effective'' (which can be arbitrary), the conclusion we can draw remain very similar in Python as in Java.